f-okd/node-mongo-rest-boiletplate/README.md

 ### Resetting Passwords

-- User sends post request to /forgotPassword route with email in the body, handler creates reset token and sends to the email address provided.
+- User sends post request to `/forgotPassword` route with their email in the request body.
+- The server creates reset token and stores in the db on user document.
+- The token is also to the email address provided.
 (Regular token, not a JWT so we feel comfortable sending in plaintext as the email should be a secure place)
-- User sends the token sent to his email with their new password in order to update their password, feel free to implement this
+- Token is like a temporary password (will expire in 10minutes) so we encrypt it, althought it doesn't need to be as cryptographically strong as the password encryption as because it's a weaker attack vector.

 **/forgotPassword**

 ```
 // src\models\userModel.ts
 userSchema.methods.createPasswordResetToken = function () {
-  //don't store in db as plaintext as if a bad actor gains db access they can use it to reset the user's password
+  // cant store in db as plaintext as if a bad actor gains db access they can use it to reset the user's password
-  // Doesn't need to be as cryptographically strong as the password encryption
   const resetToken = crypto.randomBytes(32).toString('hex');

   // use sha256 algo to encrypt resetToken and store as hex again